joshis1/shreyas_joshi/_posts/Design_Patterns/2017-10-08-Builder_Pattern.markdown

 **Analogy:**

 The director is like a waiter in the restaurant.
 The builders are the restaurant staff .
-A client will speak t o director/waiter to order a product.
+A client will speak to director/waiter to order a product.
 Before ordering to the director, a client will get a specific(menu) from the builder.
 Also, a client will pass this specific to the waiter/director.
 Later, a direct or/waiter will prepare (build) the order and will pass to the